oso-event/app/README.md

 # OSO events - App
-Built during #meleeton2019 with <3 and coffee
+Built during #meleeton2019 with <3, coffee and some random typescript stuff